Granata-R/DOT-IOT-Log-Explorer/README.md

 - For the moment, the workflow is limited to data recorded through the [**Axona DacqUSB recording system**](http://www.axona.com/) and processed with Axona's sorter **TINT**.

 ## Preprocessing
-Data preprocessing is made in Python with Jupyter notebooks.
+Data preprocessing is made with Axona TINT and custom Jupyter notebooks.

-**Note: about the possible data files***
+**Note: about the possible data formats***
-The recording files collected by Axona DacqUSB can be saved in two different formats, *.bin* (continuous) and *.n* (snippets.
+The recording files collected by Axona DacqUSB can be saved in two main formats, *.bin* (continuous) and *.n* (snippets.
 E.g., *.1*, *.2*, *.3*, ..., *.numberOfChannels*).

 Both formats are used in our workflow.
 The *.bin* format can be used to extract units and LFPs through dedicated Jupyter Notebooks.
 The *.n* format (which can be obtained from the *.bin* through Axona DacqUSB converter) is used to export basic information about EEG, speed, coordinates, and other metrics in form of a text table (see next section).
+The latter is always required to run DOT-IOT Log Explorer.

+### TINT preprocessing
+Among the other things, Axona TINT allows to export a *.txt* table file that contains basic information about EEG, speed, coordinates, and other metrics, from the original *.n* file.
+The goal of this step is to "simulate" a spike sorting in order to get this table.
+The table is always required for launching DOT-IOT Log Explorer.
+Actual spike sorting and LFPs can be added later by following the next sections of preprocessing.

-### Extracting the *.txt* table with TINT
+**Steps for extracting the *.txt* table with TINT using the *.n* file**
-DOT-IOT Log Explorer was designed as a tailored system to analyze data extracted from Axona TINT.
-Therefore, this step is always required.
 1) First, make sure to have the *.n* files.
 If you have the *.bin* file only, you can convert it through Axona DacqUSB converter.
 If you encounter some limitations based on the sampling rate please check Axona DacqUSB manual.
 2) Load any of the *.n* files of the experiment in TINT.
 It doesn't matter which channel you select, because TINT spikes are not used.
 3) Move all TINT spikes to *cluster 1* and *save* all.
 4) Export the table through the *Export* section.
 Make sure that the export sampling rate of the EEG (that is 250 Hz), is selected.
 For the rest, keep the default values.

-The result is a quite large *.txt* table file that contains basic information about EEG, speed, coordinates, and other metrics.
-Once you got this file, you can run the main GUI in DOT-IOT Log Explorer.

-### Sorting spikes with SpikeInterface
+### Sorting spikes with SpikeInterface in Jupyter
-As mentioned in the section above, we have decided to rely on manual clustering with TINT.
-Instead, we preferred utilizing more advanced spike sorters such as KiloSort.
-To utilize these external sorters, you need to first install them on your local workstation.
-Then, assuming you have Python installed (see requirements), you can utilize the "extract..." file, which is a Jupyter Notebook that automatically initiates the sorting process.
-Sorting can only occur if a .bin file is provided to the notebook; otherwise, it's not possible to load the spikes.

-If you meet all the requirements, simply execute each block of the Jupyter Notebook to initiate the sorting.
-Note: the second block prompts the user with a dialog to choose the .bin file.
-The sorted data will be saved in a subfolder within the .bin file's directory.
+Our current workflow does not consider the sorting made with TINT, favoring external sorters such as KiloSort.

+1) **Spike sorting**.
+An automated sorting can be made using a custom Jupyter Notebook with leverages SpikeInterface.
+The only thing required is the *.bin* recording.
+The output is standardized regardless of the sorter used.
+2) **Manual curation**.
+Found units can be manually curated using [Phy](https://github.com/cortex-lab/phy).
-A second step is then necessary.
-After sorting the data, you'll want to conduct manual clustering through Phy.
-Since the sorting was performed by SpikeInterface, the format of the output files will be standardized regardless of the sorter used.
-Once sorting and manual clustering are complete (ensure to save in Phy), the next step involves organizing the spiking information in a format compatible with MATLAB.
-This can be achieved through a second Jupyter Notebook, which performs two tasks:
+3) Once sorting and manual clustering are complete, the next step involves organizing the spiking information as *.mat* files for MATLAB.
+This can be achieved through a second custom Jupyter Notebook.

-1) Generates .mat files containing raster information of the spiking activity.
-2) Allows previewing the coordinate information versus the spike information for place cell analysis.
-This latter option serves as a preview.
-In MATLAB, the dedicated module "Unit Explorer" enables deeper analysis.

-Again, this second notebook is straightforward and can be executed block by block.
-Similar to the first notebook, it prompts the user with a dialog to select the desired file upon executing the second block.
+Both the Jupyter Notebook mentioned are straightforward and thoroughly commented.

 ### Extracting LFPs
 To extract the LFPs for each channel, a third Jupyter notebook can be used.